 Contracts shall be awarded with reasonable promptness by written notice to the successful bidder(s).
-Nothing herein shall prevent the Procurement Manager from giving a Notice of Intent to Award to the apparent successful bidder, but such notice shall not constitute an award.
+Nothing herein shall prevent the head of Procurement Services from giving a Notice of Intent to Award to the apparent successful bidder, but such notice shall not constitute an award.